brettbelcher/LevenshteinDistance/README.md

 How to run:

-javac LevenshteinDistance.java
+javac LSDistance.java

-java LevenshteinDistance inputfile1 inputfile2
+java LSDistance inputfile1 inputfile2